michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0051.md

 - n: a drawing of the outlines of forms or objects
 - n: a graphic or vivid verbal description
 ### Family
+- depiction: depictions+
-depiction: depictions+;depict: depicted, depicting, depiction, depictive, depicts
+- depict: depicted, depicting, depiction, depictive, depicts
 ### Examples
 - "The key issues, I think, are not only a range of skin colour differences but accurate depictions of physical features," she said.
 - Another bizarre one in the final days of the campaign was a depiction of how President Obama treated a protester at a Clinton campaign rally: